 1. Place all page content in the table.

 2. In the first row of the table, place 2-3 sentences of a text.
-The text must contain your main keywords but at the same time must be user-friendly – readable, easy to understand, and interesting.
+The text must contain your main keywords and be user-friendly – readable, easy to understand, and interesting.
 How to keep the balance?
-For example, your Website is about new and used cars, car dealers, and car spare parts.
-You can write “Welcome to your-site-name.com where you can find everything about cars, car dealers, and car spare parts” Make this text visible for users, i.e., don’t try to hide it playing with the color of text and background or font size, using layers, styles, etc. – sooner or later you will be caught by search engines and penalized.
+For example, your Website is about new and used cars, car dealers, and spare parts.
+You can write, “Welcome to your-site-name.com, where you can find everything about cars, car dealers, and spare parts.”
+Make this text visible for users, i.e., don’t try to hide it by playing with the color of text and background or font size, using layers, styles, etc. – sooner or later, you will be caught by search engines and penalized.
 Better aim all your efforts at making this piece of your home page nice and user-friendly.

 3. In the next row, you can place an image banner, Flash header, slide show, etc., i.e., a graphical element that must attract users’ attention.